gemini-hlsw/goats/docs/readthedocs/source/updating.rst

 GOATS checks for newer versions every time you run ``goats run``.
 If your version is outdated, a warning like the following will appear:

 .. code-block:: text

-   A new version of GOATS is available: 25.11.0 (current: 25.10.1)

-   GOATS interacts with several external services (e.g., GPP, GOA, TNS)
-       which may evolve over time.
+    WARNING: A new version of GOATS is available: 25.11.3 (current: 25.11.0) GOATS interacts with several external services (e.g., GPP, GOA, TNS) which may evolve over time.
 Using an outdated version can result in unexpected behavior or failed operations due to API changes or incompatible features.

+    Update steps:
+       • Stop GOATS
+       • Run: conda update goats
+       • Start GOATS again

-   ➤ Visit https://goats.readthedocs.io/en/stable/updating.html for update instructions
+    ➤ For more details, visit https://goats.readthedocs.io/en/stable/updating.html

     Press Enter to continue at your own risk, or Ctrl+C to cancel...

 If your version is current, GOATS will confirm: